-For this example, JetBlue customer Alexa tweeted about how upset she was that her (presumably vacation) was over and she was having to come home.
+That strapline became very literal in this example.
+JetBlue customer Alexa tweeted about how upset she was that her vacation was over and she was having to come home.
 She jokingly asked for a parade to greet her when she landed…

 And what Alexa asked for, Alexa got….

-The JetBlue team got together and organized a mini welcome home parade, which as you can imagine – completely made her day!
+The JetBlue team got together and organised a mini welcome home parade, which as you can imagine – completely made her day!

 What can we learn?